“For a list of the ways technology has failed to improve the quality of life,” says Alice Kahn, “please press three.”

 But multi-tasking, says Richtel’s research for his article, is bunk.
 An illusion.
 If you think you’re good at it, he suggests, there’s a likelihood you’re kidding yourself.

 First, let me freely admit, I’m not a multi-tasker at all.
-I never have been.
+I’ve never been.
 Walk and chew gum?
 I’m lucky I get through breakfast without falling out of my chair.

 Without 100% focus, I can’t work.